mannyistyping/platformatic/docs/getting-started/quick-start-guide.md

 This will:

 1. Run your SQL migration file and create a `pages` table in the SQLite database.
-1. Automatically map your SQL database to REST and GraphQL API interfaces.
+2. Automatically map your SQL database to REST and GraphQL API interfaces.
-1. Start the Platformatic API server.
+3. Start the Platformatic API server.

 Your Platformatic API is now up and running! 🌟

-## Next steps
+## Next Steps

-### Use the REST API interface
+### Use the REST API Interface

 You can use cURL to make requests to the REST interface of your API, for example:

-#### Create a new page
+#### Create a new Page

 ```bash
 curl -X POST -H "Content-Type: application/json" \